Our following Stena Line Group companies are involved in the video surveillance as data processors:

 In the event of an incident, the purpose of storing video recordings is to secure evidence in order to forward this material to relevant state services or bodies (e.g. Police, authorities, courts, prosecutor’s office, etc.) and other authorized entities (e.g. insurers).

-Video surveillance recordings are as a rule stored no longer than 30 days and after this period, the material is destroyed or overwritten.
+Video surveillance recordings are as a rule automatically overwritten or deleted no longer than 30 days after the recording date, where the exact moment of overwriting or deleting a recording depends on the technical features and/or memory capacity of the particular recoding equipment or system..
 In the event of an incident or if the recording is part of a police report or ongoing police investigation, the surveillance recording may be processed for the period necessary to establish or assert any claims related to that incident or to defend against such claims.

 Below you find a table that summarises purpose, legal ground and storage period.